w7sst/MorseRunner/README.md

 ### Roadmap - Now, Next, and Future

 #### Now - Fall 2022 (Oct-Dec)
-Projects we will work on next...
+Projects we are currently working on...

 - [ ] **Solicit early feedback** - Invite users to try the FD prototype and provide early feedback.
 Discussions can occur within github regarding this prototype and